The Art of Living: Acknowledgements

 For valuable feedback on content and structure, Yevhenii Kurtov.

-For energising encouragements and for spreading the word, Adam S., Adolfo Neto, Anca Trusca, Anchal Sharma, Andrew Murphie, An Idea, anshuman, Bryan Hunt, Dairon Medina, Deepak Sethi, Dipti Singhal, Duc Dang, Faun deHenry, Florian Meyer, Gboyega Soyoola, Goran Skugor, Gösta von Stebut, Holger Gelhausen, Jan Höglund, Joanna Wrona, Johan Thorén, Jorge Juan Fernández, Joseph Lieungh, Joshua Biggley, Isabella Rådevik, Jean Pereira, Jeff Loeb, Jerzy Wójcik, Kenneth Wingårdh, lauris.muzikants, Marc Burgauer, Manuel Rubio, Marianne Rimbark, Maria Wennestam, Mario López de Ávila Muñoz, Mark McCann, Markus Andrezak, Martin Vidal, Michael Litton, Mina Boström Nakicenovic, Mittal Vora, Petter Blomberg, Rajesh KoDanDam, Rolli, Ritika Mittal, Sophia Tran, Staecy Cruz, Stefan Telhammar, Ted van Gaalen, Zenja Hebib, Zoltan Danko and Zoltan Literati.
+For energising encouragements and for spreading the word, Adam S., Adolfo Neto, Anca Trusca, Anchal Sharma, Andrew Murphie, An Idea, anshuman, Bryan Hunt, Dairon Medina, Deepak Sethi, Dipti Singhal, Duc Dang, Faun deHenry, Florian Meyer, Gboyega Soyoola, Goran Skugor, Gösta von Stebut, Holger Gelhausen, Jan Höglund, Joanna Wrona, Johan Thorén, Jorge Juan Fernández, Joseph Lieungh, Joshua Biggley, Isabella Rådevik, Jean Pereira, Jeff Loeb, Jerzy Wójcik, Kenneth Wingårdh, lauris.muzikants, Marc Burgauer, Manuel Rubio, Marianne Rimbark, Maria Wennestam, Mario López de Ávila Muñoz, Mark McCann, Markus Andrezak, Martin Vidal, Michael Litton, Mina Boström Nakicenovic, Mittal Vora, Petter Blomberg, Rajesh KoDanDam, Rolli, Ritika Mittal, Sophia Tran, Staecy Cruz, Stefan Telhammar, Stuart Grant, Ted van Gaalen, Zenja Hebib, Zoltan Danko and Zoltan Literati.

 This work is in progress since I’d like it to evolve according to Your needs —